 The cleaning product industry can and must do better.
-They should be designing their products with tremendous precaution, taking into account the toxic health burdens and vulnerabilities these populations already face.
+They should be designing their products with tremendous precaution, taking into account the toxic health burdens and vulnerabilities many communities already face.

 January 1st 2020 was the deadline cleaning products companies had for disclosing ingredients online.
 For many products, this is the first time this ingredient information has ever been publicly available.